Doormann/Tracks-and-Treads-Management-System/README.md

 ## Usage
-To use the TTMS, typically this is done by taking photos yourself (or from others) and transferring the files to a laptop. follow these steps after launching the application:
+To use the TTMS, typically this is done by taking photos yourself (or from others) and transferring the files to a laptop.
+This can be done using Airdrop, quick share, connecting phone directly, or sending it via messages.
+After the photos have been transfered, the person working with the software will need to input the information.
+This software is most effiecient when used on PLS/IKP area and to invetory tracks.
+Once a track of interest has been identified the information can then be distributed to other trackers.

+Follow these steps after launching the application:

 Upon opening the software you will be asked to select a location for the database file to be stored.
 Select a folder that you can reliably access and then follow the steps below to use the software.
 ![image](https://github.com/user-attachments/assets/9ad8bd55-ee6f-493c-8a0c-01f28493c5de)